-Keep the Raya spirit alive by bringing back these traditions in the new normal
+Keep the Raya spirit alive by bringing back these festive traditions in 2022

 Send out Raya greeting cards

 Giving and receiving Eid cards speaks volumes—and definitely holds more weight compared to sending a simple text message.
-It reminds you of the good old days and the very essence of the celebration.
-Reconnect with your loved ones this Raya by sending them festive greeting cards (e-card counts too!).
+It reminds you of the good old days and the very essence of the celebration, in addition to being a great way to reconnect with someone you've not spoken to in a while.

 Bring out the decorations

-This can be a great activity that you can do together as a family.
-Get your loved ones up on their feet to spruce up the house by setting the table, changing the curtains, put up Raya decorations like DIY weaved ketupat, light up the traditional pelita (oil lamps) and pretty decorative lights.
+This can be a great activity to do together as a family.
+Get your loved ones up on their feet to spruce up the house by setting the table, changing the curtains, and putting up Raya decorations like a row of weaved ketupat.
 Getting the house all clean and tidy will get you into the Raya mood in no time.

 Cook up a storm

-Food brings people together and cooking at home is a great way to unite your family.
-Cooking for the feast is a self-explanatory tradition that needs to go on—despite having an abundance of food delivery options during this pandemic.
+Food brings people together and cooking a feast for Raya gatherings is a self-explanatory tradition that needs to go on.
 Share the cooking responsibilities among your loved ones—one prepares the mouth-watering rendang, while the other can work on the dessert.
-Let’s not forget about the pineapple tarts and kuih bangkit; those will definitely bring back fond old Raya spirit.
+Let’s not forget about the pineapple tarts and kuih bangkit; those will definitely bring back nostalgic memories.

-Since going from house to house to ‘beraya’ is pretty much history, you can still visit your families and friends virtually.
+For family and friends who aren't able to make it back for the festive season—or for those with loved ones who are at high risk of Covid complications, you can still enjoy one another's company virtually.
 We know it is not the same as doing it face-to-face, but let’s try to make the best of what’s in our hands at the moment.
 Make video calls on Zoom, Google Hangouts or any video-conferencing tool of your liking to experience each other’s Raya.

 For more Raya-related stories, click here.